cmg777/streamlit_esda101/README.md

 - Primary source: [Municipal Atlas of the SDGs in Bolivia](https://sdsnbolivia.org/Atlas/)
 - App and computational notebook by [Carlos Mendez](https://carlos-mendez.org)
+- Erick Gonzales and Pedro Leoni also colaborated in the organization of the data and the creation of the initial geospatial database

 **Citation**:
 Mendez, C. (2025, March 24). *Regional Development Indicators of Bolivia: A Dashboard for Exploratory Analysis* (Version 0.0.2) [Computer software].
 Zenodo. https://doi.org/10.5281/zenodo.15074864